 What is the SCRA?

 The SCRA Board consists of seven members.
-Four members are appointed by the Cobb County Board of Commissioners and will serve four-year terms.
-The remaining three members are appointed by representatives of the Cobb County Delegation to the Georgia General Assembly whose districts are entirely or in-part located in the SCRA’s physical jurisdiction, and will serve four-year terms (except the initial three Delegation appointees, who will serve one, two and three-year terms, respectively).
+Four members are appointed by the Cobb County Board of Commissioners to serve four-year terms.
+The remaining three members are appointed by representatives of the Cobb County Delegation to the Georgia General Assembly whose districts are entirely or in-part located in the SCRA’s physical jurisdiction, and will serve four-year terms.

 The SCRA Board